Eye Disease Diagnosis

 During your comprehensive eye exam, we can identify early indicators of eye diseases, some of which have no obvious symptoms.
 When some of these eye diseases are identified early on, we may be able to advise on steps to slow the progression of the disease or control the disease through lifestyle changes.

-Your comprehensive eye exam will include a series of tests which will enable us to diagnose eye diseases such as glaucoma, age-related macular degeneration, and diabetic retinopathy.
+Your comprehensive eye exam will include a series of tests that will enable us to diagnose eye diseases such as glaucoma, age-related macular degeneration, and diabetic retinopathy.
 We will also ask for your family eye health history, as some eye diseases have a genetic component.
 Here is a list of common eye diseases which we can diagnose and manage or co-manage, depending on the situation.

 A cataract is a clouding of the normally clear lens of your eye.
 For people who have cataracts, seeing through cloudy lenses is a bit like looking through a frosty or fogged-up window.
 Clouded vision caused by cataracts can make it more difficult to read, drive a car, especially at night, or see the expression on a friend’s face.